muellerberndt/mythx-api-curl/README.md

 * [curl](https://curl.haxx.se/download.html) to make the HTTPS requests, and
 * [jq](https://stedolan.github.io/jq/download/) to make the JSON output prettier

 Most OS's have these available.
-Run `./prerequisites`
+Run `./prerequisites.sh` to double check though.

-After ensuring you

-First set `MYTHRIL_API` to your API key.
+After ensuring you have the prerquistes programs, set `MYTHRIL_API` to your API key.
 For example:

 ```console
 $ export MYTHRIL_API_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx